ML-based approach to classification and generation of structured light propagation in turbulent media: Classification by neural networks

 \subsection{Shift Study Under Controlled Misalignment}

-A complementary comparison between deterministic fixed-shift training and random-shift training at matched $S$ is reported in Appendix~\ref{app:classification_comparisons}, Table~\ref{tab:shift_protocol_appendix}.
+A complementary comparison between deterministic fixed-shift training and random-shift training at matched $S$ is deferred to Supplementary Material Section D, Table 4.
+We focus on random shifts in the main text, since they model non-systematic receiver misalignment and perform more robust than fixed shifts in the controlled comparison.
 In Table~\ref{tab:shift_magnitude_random_isml}, we report how the shift magnitude $S$ affects accuracy when the training and validation crops are sampled randomly within the range determined by $S$.
 For SimpleCNN, the accuracy is nearly unchanged from $S=0$ to $S=16$, but then decreases sharply as the shift range increases further, which indicates that larger crop perturbations remove class-discriminative local structure for this architecture.
-For ResNet18, a small random-shift range slightly improves the mean accuracy at $S=16$, whereas larger shift magnitudes degrade performance.
-Thus, in the present regime the deeper model is substantially more robust to moderate random-shift augmentation, but not to large crop perturbations.
+For ResNet-18, a small random-shift range slightly improves the mean accuracy at $S=16$, whereas larger shift magnitudes degrade performance.
+Thus, in the present regime the ResNet-18, as a deeper network, remains more robust than SimpleCNN across all tested shift magnitudes, although its accuracy also decreases for large crop perturbations.